-Advances are being made that help us better understand multiple sclerosis (MS) and address its symptoms.
-Although there is currently no cure for MS, the good news is there are various treatments that can help reduce the frequency of flare-ups.
-The best option for you depends on many factors including your treatment goals and preferences.
+Advances are being made that help us better understand multiple sclerosis (MS) and address it.
+Although there is no cure for MS, there are disease modifying therapies (or DMTs) available.
+Common goals of DMTs include:

-Infusion treatments are administered intravenously (IV) through a needle in the arm.
-They are generally given less frequently than self-administered therapies and must be administered by a healthcare professional in a hospital, infusion center, or doctor’s office.
+Infusion treatments are administered intravenously (IV), usually through a needle in the arm.
+They may be given less frequently than self-administered therapies and are typically administered by a healthcare professional in a hospital, infusion center, or doctor’s office.

-Injectable therapies are one of the most common ways to help treat RMS.
-Your doctor can show you, or your care partner, how to use a needle or autoinjector to inject the medication under your skin or into your muscle tissue.
+Injectable therapies are another way to treat relapsing MS. Your doctor can show you, or your care partner, how to use a needle or autoinjector to inject the medication under your skin or into your muscle tissue.